Rallying to the Cause

 - plan and execute a volunteer effort within the community.

-- Large poster of Core Democratic Values (Attachment Two)
+- large printout of Core Democratic Values (handout)

 - Altman, Susan.
 Extraordinary Black Americans: From Colonial to Contemporary Times.
 Chicago: Children's Press, 1989.
 ISBN0-516-00581-2